nataliagcarvalho/nataliagcarvalho/README.md

 ### Hi there!
 My name is Natália Carvalho 👋

-- :woman: Petroleum Engineer in love with numbers, logic and challenges;
+- :woman:&nbsp; Petroleum Engineer in love with numbers, logic and challenges;

 - 🤔 &nbsp; Changing career into Data Analyst, in order to help companies make data-driven decisions;